We Have Passed The Stage Of Reconciliation Here And Wike Has Crossed The Rubicon- Dele Momodu | Get the Latest News, National, Politics, Entertainment, Metro, Sport & Opinions.

 We Have Passed The Stage Of Reconciliation Here And Wike Has Crossed The Rubicon- Dele Momodu

-Dele Momodu, a prominent figure within the People’s Democratic Party (PDP), has revealed that there is no feasible path for Nyesom Wike to negotiate a return to the PDP after his role in the All Progressives Congress (APC) victory in the last election.
-Momodu argued that Wike has secured significant positions within the APC, making a return to the PDP highly unlikely.
-He also mentioned that if he had the authority, he would have taken disciplinary action against the Federal Capital Territory (FCT) Minister long ago.
+There is no realistic way for Nyesom Wike to negotiate a return to the PDP after his role in the All Progressives Congress’ (APC’s) victory in the most recent election, according to Dele Momodu, a well-known PDP member.
+Momodu contended that Wike’s significant APC positions make a PDP comeback extremely unlikely.
+He added that if he had the power, he would have long ago disciplined the Minister of the Federal Capital Territory (FCT).

-Momodu expressed his belief that reconciliation efforts have passed the point of feasibility in Wike’s case.
-He suggested that Wike has essentially crossed the Rubicon by aligning himself with the APC.
-Despite any statements to the contrary, Momodu believes that Wike is firmly situated within the APC.
-He pointed out that Wike has been able to secure prestigious portfolios within the APC, making his return to the PDP a redundant prospect.
+Momodu stated that he thought Wike’s situation had reached the point where reconciliation efforts were no longer realistic.
+He said that by joining the APC, Wike had virtually crossed the Rubicon.

-Hear him: ”I think we have passed the stage of reconciliation here, Wike has crossed the Rubicon.
-He’s already with APC, he can say anything that he’s still with the party.
-The idea is to keep pressing the neck of the party while he’s riding high with APC.
-The kind of juicy portfolios that he’s able to arrange in APC, What will he be doing in PDP?
-He doesn’t need PDP again, he’s gone as far as I’m concerned.
-But what I’m saying is that if I had the power to discipline him.
-I would have done that long ago even before now.”
+Momodu thinks Wike is securely positioned within the APC notwithstanding any claims to the contrary.
+He made the point that Wike’s acquisition of coveted positions inside the APC rendered the possibility of his rejoining the PDP pointless.

 )